arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ### 1. Creating a Data Set

 The first step is to create a representative dataset of the objects that the ML model is supposed to identify.
 The key is to have as much diversity in the models as possible.
-If we show it for example only one specifc apple that has a certain size, shape and peel, then it won't be very good at recognising other apples that look different.
+If we show it for example only one specific apple that has a certain size, shape and peel, then it won't be very good at recognising other apples that look different.
 This is referred to as a bias and should be avoided as much as possible.
 In addition you need to teach the model what an apple is not.
-For that purpse you feed it random image data of things that are not an apple.
+For that purpose you feed it random image data of things that are not an apple.
 You could name that class of image data "unknown".
 If you don't have such a class and the model has only ever seen an apple, it won't know what to do if there is no apple in the image.

 Creating data sets in OpenMV is simple as there is a built-in function to create them.
 Before you proceed, connect your Portenta H7 board with the Vision Shield mounted.
 Click on the connect button in the OpenMV IDE.
 If you haven't set up your board for OpenMV please consult the [getting started tutorial](https://www.arduino.cc/pro/tutorials/portenta-h7/por-openmv-bt).
 Create a new dataset by using the menu command **Tools->Dataset Editor->New Dataset** and name it `Dataset-Fruits`.